opinha/SisMEPes/README.md

 ## License

 This project is private ("private": true).
-For collaboration inquiries, please contact the author.

 ---

 Feel free to add project screenshots, API documentation, feature descriptions, or any other information as needed.